 I will love thee, O LORD, my strength.
 Psalm 18:1

 To be faithful to God also means that we will stay full of faith in Him even during the hardest, most perplexing times of our lives.
-We will trust in His love for us, even when we cannot understand His plans.

 The LORD is my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; my buckler, and the horn of my salvation, and my high tower.
 Psalm 18:2